xxxiasu/RLUR/README.txt

 ######################################################

 ## (A) FROM LOCAL FILES:
-## OPEN THE EITHER THE DOWNLOADED 'SERVER.R' OR 'UI.R' FILE FROM (1) IN R STUDIO
+## OPEN EITHER THE DOWNLOADED 'SERVER.R' OR 'UI.R' FILE FROM (1) IN R STUDIO
 ## USE THE DROP-DOWN NEXT TO 'Run App' TO MAKE SURE 'Run External' is checked
 ## CLICK 'Run App'